 Don’t Miss an Opportunity to Discuss Planned Giving with Them!

 Even if other nonprofits have already been pursuing your donors, it’s not too late for you to engage them about planned giving.
 Pitch your mission and show them how they fit into its picture.
 Even if a potential planned gift will not be realized for several years, you will build a pipeline that can dramatically impact your organization.
 By approaching your valuable donors about planned giving, you will acknowledge their ongoing support for your organization, validate their efforts to impact the community, and flatter them by letting them know how they fit into your long-term plan.
 Your organization may be able to fit into their plans as well.
 Asking long-term donors about planned gifts is rarely ever taken the wrong way, so start the conversation!
+Donor mortality means that planned giving needs to be an integral part of your fundraising strategy.

 Making Your Approach